 In search of strategies to bring an end to British colonial rule in India, hundreds of Indians made their way to Soviet Russia, primarily they congregated into Soviet Central Asia.
 The Indian revolutionaries who arrived in the Soviet Russia were a fraction of the total immigrant community.
 There was diversity of ideological and organizational background among those who reached Russia.
-Some of the emigrants were affiliated with the Caliphate movement,18 while other represented the radical Left-wing of the national liberation movement.
+Some of the emigrants were affiliated with the Caliphate movement, while other represented the radical Left-wing of the national liberation movement.

 Some individuals among this group were either already influenced by Marxist principles or were in the process of embracing them.
-As previously mentioned, that the Indians sought to get the support of Britain's adversaries, particularly Germany during the World War I. However, during the Khilafat Movement (1919-24)19, their focus gradually shifted towards the newly established Soviet Russia.
+As previously mentioned, that the Indians sought to get the support of Britain's adversaries, particularly Germany during the World War I. However, during the Khilafat Movement (1919-24)20, their focus gradually shifted towards the newly established Soviet Russia.

-The first-hand experience of these Caliphatists, first at Kabul20 and later in Muslim Central Asia, as they attempted to reach Türkiye, eroded their faith in the ideas of pan-Islamism and drew them closer to Soviet Russia.
+The first-hand experience of these Caliphatists, first at Kabul21 and later in Muslim Central Asia, as they attempted to reach Türkiye, eroded their faith in the ideas of pan-Islamism and drew them closer to Soviet Russia.
 The Bolsheviks, known for their anti-Western stance, were supportive of the oppressed Muslims of the East.
 The Muslim émigré also identified commonalities between the doctrine of Marxism and principles of Islam (Ansari, 2015, pp. 12-17).

-In the group of expatriates, the famous Khairi brothers21 arrived in Moscow in November 1918 after leaving Istanbul/Constantinople.
+In the group of expatriates, the famous Khairi brothers22 arrived in Moscow in November 1918 after leaving Istanbul/Constantinople.
 Their purpose was to seek support from Soviet Russia in their struggle against the British colonial rule in India.
 Mahendra Pratap, even before turning up of Khairi brothers in Moscow, had already reached Soviet Russia in February 1918.
 Pratap received official reception from the Bolshevik representatives at Petrograd (now Saint Petersburg).
 He had the opportunity to present his book titled 'The Religion of Love' to V.I.
 Lenin.
 Even several more Indians were received by Lenin in the last months of 1918.
-Maulana Barkatullah Bhopali22 visited Moscow in March 1919, as 'ambassador extraordinary' of Amir Amanullah Khan.
-Barkatullah was received by V. I. Lenin himself and he singed a bilateral treaty with the Soviet government.
-According to Ansari (2015), the bilateral treaty proved instrumental in helping the Indian muhajireen based in Kabul in securing financial, monetary and material support from the Bolsheviks (from June 1919 to summer of 1920).
-Abdur Rab Peshawari, an enthusiastic
+Maulana Barkatullah Bhopali23

-18 "Many, of them did not know what Socialism or Communism meant at all, arrived Russia for they had learned that Russia is a friend of Türkiye and the people of India" (Persits, 1983, p.
+19 "Many, of them did not know what Socialism or Communism meant at all, arrived Russia for they had learned that Russia is a friend of Türkiye and the people of India" (Persits, 1983, p.
 67).
 However, the Arab revolt against the Ottoman governor, imprisonment of Maulana Mahmud-ul-Hassan at the hands of Arabs faded the pan-Islamic dreams of the revolutionaries.

-19A verdict of exodus (Hejrat) was issued by some renowned Indian religious-cum-political leaders and as a consequence the exodus of Caliphatists from India started.
+20A verdict of exodus (Hejrat) was issued by some renowned Indian religious-cum-political leaders and as a consequence the exodus of Caliphatists from India started.
 These Indian refugees resettled into other Muslim countries, mainly Afghanistan.
 The exodus, including Hindus, involved about thirty-six thousand people.

-20Soviet Russia was the first country to recognise the independence of Afghanistan in 1920
+21Soviet Russia was the first country to recognise the independence of Afghanistan in 1920